cuiyongbo/hello-world/my_wiki/languages/english_notes_4.rst

 | hoagie
 | Definition: a long piece of bread filled with meat, cheese and salad.
 | Synonyms: submarine sandwich.
+|
+| bun
+| Definition: a bread roll of various shapes and flavorings, typically sweetened and often containing dried fruit.
+| Definition: a hairstyle in which the hair is drawn back into a tight coil at the back of the head.
+|
 | triangular
 | Definition: shaped like a triangle; having three sides and three corners.
 | Usage: dainty triangular sandwiches.